CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2025-04-23.md

 #### Perl Toolchain Summit 2025
 - @sjn - Create document on what CPANSec-relevant issues need to be decided on/discussed at PTS
-    - Everyone, please add tasks to the PTS wiki!
+    - @sjn - Everyone, please add tasks to the [PTS wiki Projects page](https://perltoolchainsummit.org/pts2025/wiki?node=Projects)!
     - [ ] @stigtsp and @tux - Better tooling for CNA CVE
     - [ ] @stigtsp and @timlegge - Intro to CNA CVE (onboarding?)
     - [ ] @stigtsp - Show CVEs on MetaCPAN